alexisakers/BulletinBoard/README.md

 If you omit an optional property, the page won't generate a view for it.
 For instance, if you set `alternativeButtonTitle` to `nil`, the card won't display an alternative button.

+You can also set the `attributedDescriptionText` if you want to use an attributed string.

 ### Customizing the Appearance

-The `PageBulletinItem` class exposes a `appearance` property that allows you to fully customize the appearance of the generated interface.
+The `BLTNPageItem` class exposes a `appearance` property that allows you to fully customize the appearance of the generated interface.

-This property references a `BulletinAppearance`, which is used to generate the standard components (more on this later).
+This property references a `BLTNAppearance`, which is used to generate the standard components (more on this later).

 You can customize both color and fonts.
 You need to change these before you present / push the item.
 Changing them after presentation will have no effect.